 At the beginning of the first semester, you will establish an individually tailored plan of study together with the programme coordinator.
 This is a comprehensive plan of study covering which courses you will take and how to organise the writing of the thesis, etc. The plan is revised as needed every semester.

 The 45 credit thesis is to be written over multiple semesters.
 In consultation with the programme coordinator, you may choose to devote full attention to the thesis during a given semester or to read courses concurrently.

 Upon successful completion of their studies, you will receive a degree in either Theoretical or Practical Philosophy, depending on the choice of the topic for the thesis and the area of specialisation.

 For the one-year Master's degree (60 credits):

-Typically during the first and second semesters you will take at least two optional courses (each worth 7.5 credits) in philosophy in addition to the required Philosophical Perspectives I and II.
-You are also required to attend one of the weekly Higher Seminars, decided in agreement with the programme coordinator as appropriate for your studies.
+Typically during the first and second semesters you will take at least two optional courses (each worth 7.5 credits) in philosophy in addition to the required Philosophical Perspectives I. You are also required to attend one of the weekly Higher Seminars, decided in agreement with the programme coordinator as appropriate for your studies.